Creation of the Endowment - An Unprecedented Initiative

 Dedicated funds already exist for the Nesmith Library, WIRE (Windham

-Initiative for Alternative Advancement), the Windham Community Band, and
+Initiative for Alternative Advancement), the Windham Community Bands, the

 Other community groups such as the Windham Woman’s Club and the Windham